-rs24 2 rs24 40

 Example 3: Map a SNP to the groups and sources where the SNP is present.

 Biofilter can be used to map a list of SNPs, or a single SNP, to the groups and sources where those SNPs are present.

+Configuration: